Huntler/BrainDL/README.md

 # Brain behaviour classification: Third assignment of Deep Learning
 Repository of the first assignment of the deep learning course (University Maastricht).

+## Dataset
+Download the brain dataset here: https://surfdrive.surf.nl/files/index.php/s/2MbsgxYwGQjzQys and use the provided password.
+Extract the zip-file to the data/ folder.

 ## Setup
 Clone repository and initialize submodules.